Skip to main content

 Can I opt out of SEPA Instant Credit Transfer?

 No, there will be no obligation to use SEPA Instant Credit Transfer as your chosen payment method.
 You can still choose to send a payment by SEPA Credit Transfer if you prefer to do so.
-You have no option or choice if you are in receipt of an incoming SEPA Instant Credit Transfer where sender selected SEPA Instant Credit Transfer.
+You have no option or choice if you are in receipt of an incoming SEPA Instant Credit Transfer where the sender selected SEPA Instant Credit Transfer.
 You have an option to choose to make a SEPA Instant Credit Transfer or SEPA Credit Transfer when making a payment.

 Back to top